-CARCINOGENICITY: Chromium VI compounds and nickel compounds are classified as IARC Group 1 and NTP Group K carcinogens.
-Welding fumes are classified as IARC Group 2B carcinogens.
+CARCINOGENICITY: Chromium VI compounds are classified as IARC Group 1 and NTP Group K carcinogens.
+Titanium dioxide and welding fumes are classified as IARC Group 2B carcinogens.

 CALIFORNIA PROPOSITION 65: WARNING: These products contain or produce a chemical known to the State of California to cause cancer and birth defects (or other reproductive harm).
 (California Health & Safety Code Section 25249.5 et seq.)